 As is in common with many not-for-profit organizations, the Organization derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to recorded donations revenue, the excess (deficiency) of revenue over expenses, and cash flows from operations for the years ended March 31, 2021 and 2020, current assets as at March 31, 2021 and 2020, and the fund balances as at April 1 and March 31 for both the 2021 and 2020 years.
-Our audit opinion on the financial statements for the year ended March 31, 2020 was modified accordingly because of the possible effects of this scope limitation.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization and we were not able to determine whether any adjustments might be necessary to recorded donations revenue, the excess of revenue over expenses, and cash flows from operations for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021, and the fund balances as at April 1 and March 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this scope limitation.